enkidevs/curriculum/JavaScript/Node/synchronous-event-delivery.md

 Remember that when emitting events, listeners will be called before `emitter.emit` returns.

 ---

----
 ## Revision

-When emitting events, ??? will be called before `emitter.emit` returns.
+How is the delivery of events treated in Node?

+???

-* listeners
+* synchronously
-* callbacks
+* asynchronously
-* event functions
+* random